Cray-HPE/docs-csm/operations/network/management_network/mellanox/management_network_configuration_example.md

 ```

 * The following is the Arista BGP config for peering over the HSN.
-	* The BGP neighbor IPs used are HSN IPs of Worker Nodes.
+	* The BGP neighbor IP addresses used are HSN IP addresses of Worker Nodes.

 Example HSN IP